Victhagas/Victhagas/_pages/home.md

   </a>
 </div>

-We are based at the[University of Sheffield](https://www.sheffield.ac.uk) in the Department of Psychology.
+We are based at the [University of Sheffield](https://www.sheffield.ac.uk) in the Department of Psychology.
 We are also affiliated with Sheffield Robotics, INSIGNEO Institute for in silico Medicine, and the Neuroscience Institute.

 Our research is funded by the [European Union](https://commission.europa.eu/index_en), and the [Leverhulme Trust](https://www.leverhulme.ac.uk)